In the 23andMe era, kids of sperm donors are finding each other

 When you use 23andMe’s DNA Relatives feature, you get a message cautioning you that the information you’re about to see could be unexpected.
 For Danny-J Johnson, that couldn’t have been more of an understatement.

-Danny-J grew up as an only child.
-When she was about 13, she learned that her parents had used a sperm donor to help them conceive.
+When Danny-J was about 13, she learned that her parents had used a sperm donor to help them conceive.
+(They did the same, with a different donor, when her younger brother was conceived.)
 Learning that her dad might not actually be her biological dad changed her life.

 Around 2013, Johnson used the 23andMe service while trying to get information on potential health risks.
 Four years later, after the company’s new DNA Relatives feature became available, she learned she had two half-siblings.